v8/v8.dev/src/docs/torque.md

   ConstDeclaration
   GenericSpecialization

-ModuleDeclaration :
+NamespaceDeclaration :
-  <b>module</b> IdentifierName <b>{</b> Declaration* <b>}</b>
+  <b>namespace</b> IdentifierName <b>{</b> Declaration* <b>}</b>

 FileDeclaration :
-  ModuleDeclaration
+  NamespaceDeclaration
   Declaration</code></pre>

-## Modules
+## Namespaces

 Torque modules allow declarations to be independent namespaces and they bear a similarity to C++ namespaces.
 They allow you to create declarations that are not automatically visible in other modules.
-Modules can be nested, and declarations inside a nested module can access the declarations in the module that contains them without qualification.
+Namespaces can be nested, and declarations inside a nested module can access the declarations in the module that contains them without qualification.
 Declarations that are not explicitly in a module declaration are put in a shared global default module that is visible to all modules.
-Modules can be reopened, allowing them to be defined over multiple files.
+Namespaces can be reopened, allowing them to be defined over multiple files.

 For example: